kgateway-dev/kgateway/docs/content/cli/glooctl_remove.md

 ### Options inherited from parent commands

 ```
-      --disable-usage-statistics   disable the sending of anonymous usage statistics (https://gloo.solo.io/observability/usage_statistics/)
+  -c, --config string       set the path to the glooctl config file (default "/Users/grahamgoudeau/.gloo/glooctl-config.yaml")
   -i, --interactive         use interactive mode
       --kubeconfig string   kubeconfig to use, if not standard one
 ```

 ### SEE ALSO